jbaudanza/rxremote/README.md

 ### `.wss`

-This is a reference to the internet WebSocketServer.
+This is a reference to the internal WebSocketServer.

 ## Client API